-- The Unit Leader needs to provide clear guidance to the Unit Council and Unit. - Adult leaders need to provide an appropriate level of support to the Unit and Unit Council. - Ensure that when support is given that it is at a level that empowers the Unit Council to work with adult leaders to come up with a solution. - Have a meeting agenda to follow and a clear plan for execution of the meeting. - Ensure that there is creative and active time during the Unit Council meeting. - Ensure that all members present are engaging and participating in the meeting. - Record all the creativity, decisions, discussions and reviewing that occurs during the meeting. - Celebrate important achievements!
+- The Unit Leader needs to provide clear guidance to the Unit Council and Unit. - Have access to support and advice from Rover advisers and mentors if needed. - Ensure that when support is given that it doesn't undermine or take over the leadership of the youth members in the Unit. - Have a meeting agenda to follow and a clear plan for execution of the meeting. - Ensure that all members present are engaging and participating in the meeting. - Record all the creativity, decisions, discussions and reviewing that occurs during the meeting. - Celebrate important achievements!

-For more information about Unit Councils and programming for the Scout section, please refer to Scouts | Terrain, the Program Handbook, youth leading, adults supporting documentation and Scouts Australia program support documentation.
+For more information about Unit Councils and programming for the Rover Scout section, please refer to Scouts | Terrain, the Program Handbook, youth leading, adults supporting documentation and Scouts Australia program support documentation.